-Fire Location: The test fire shall be located below the table at a position determined to be the most water mist system should be activated subsequent to the required preburn time.
+Fire Location: The test fire shall be located below the table at a position determined to be the most challenging based on the water mist discharge.
+The test fire shall be located 20 in.
+(50 cm) above the floor, centered between the baffles underneath the test table, with the fuel spray nozzle aimed horizontally.
+The spray fire should be directed towards the center of the water mist system should be activated subsequent to the required preburn time.
 The fuel spray should be shut off 15 seconds after the fire extinguishment.
 The system discharge